This topic introduces the settings you can specify in Designer in order to make your reports more efficient, reliable, and fast at runtime.

 - Set the Push Down Group Query property.

-The Push Down Group Query property controls whether to push down group level summary computations in reports to the DBMS at runtime.
-By pushing down the computations, the DBMS' computation capability can be made use of, and thus the reports' running efficiency is improved.
+The Push Down Group Query property controls whether to push down group level summary computations in reports to the database at runtime.
+By pushing down the computations, you can benefit from the database's computation capabilities, and thus improve the running efficiency of your reports.

 <designer_install_root>\bindirectory.
 This can minimize memory usage and improve performance, and also avoid Java heap out of memory errors when executing large queries.

-The following is an example of setting the setFetchSize property in JdbcDriversConfig.properties and detailed description of each property.
+The following is an example of setting the setFetchSize property in JdbcDriversConfig.properties and detailed description of each property in the file.